joergwolters/csco-mkdocs-templ/README.md

 [![Built with Material for MkDocs](https://img.shields.io/badge/Material_for_MkDocs-526CFE?style=for-the-badge&logo=MaterialForMkDocs&logoColor=white)](https://squidfunk.github.io/mkdocs-material/)

-Purpose of the repository template is to provide you a starting point for setting up documentation that makes use of features that Material for MkDocs provides and of selected integrations with other plugins that are of specific relevance to technical documentation.
+This repository template provides you with a starting point for setting up Markdown based documentation.
+It makes use of features for technical writing provided by Material for MkDocs including selected integrations with other plugins that are of specific relevance to technical documentation.

-MkDocs is a static site generator geared towards building project documentation.
-Documentation source files are written in Markdown, and configured with a single YAML configuration file.

-Material for MkDocs is packed with many great features for technical writing.
 This preconfigured template showcases some of the available specimen that can be used directly from within Markdown files.

+View or build your project documentation using MkDocs as static site generator.

 ## What is technical documentation